marcosasilvalepe/Google-restaurants/README.md

 # Google-restaurants
-Web scraper for Google restaurants in food.google.com
+Web scraper for Google restaurants in food.google.com using Puppeteer

 ## Requirements
 node >= 16.14.0